AutomationPanda/tau-intro-selenium-py/README.md

   b.quit()
 ```

-Our fixture uses Chrome as the browser.
+The `browser` fixture uses Chrome.
-Other browser types could be used.
+Other browser types could be used instead.
 Real-world projects often read browser choice from a config file here.

 The implicit wait will make sure WebDriver calls wait for elements to appear before sending calls to them.
-10 seconds should be reasonable for our test project's needs.
+10 seconds should be reasonable for this test project's needs.
 For larger projects, however, setting explicit waits is a better practice
 because different calls need different wait times.
 Read more about implicit versus explicit waits [here](https://selenium-python.readthedocs.io/waits.html).